kylephillips/wp-nested-pages/readme.txt

 == Changelog ==

 = 1.5.5 =
+* Redesign of post type settings page, with added capability to customize quick edit fields for each post type
 * Swedish translation added (Thanks to Marcus Forsberg)
+* Fixed bug where Post menu wasn't being replaced if option checked.
+* Issue of duplicate posts item in nav menu resolved.

 = 1.5.4 =
 * Spanish translation added (Thanks to Raúl Martínez)